grace329/StudySpotz/README.md

 [Version 2.0.0 Release](https://git.uwaterloo.ca/k3khatri/team101-5/-/wikis/Version-2.0.0-Release)

 ## Team Contract
-- Wednesday and Friday during class times are mandatory.
-Meet Mondays after 4:00 PM EST as needed.
 - Location: MC 3008 or MC 3005.
 First person to arrive can decide and let the team know.
 - Any absences or lates should be communicated by emails.
 - General communication will be done through Discord.